 La La’s Grill, Mid-city, Argentinian, $$$ – Owned by Argentenian-Americans, the food here is delicious, not as good as in Argentina, but how could it be?

 Little Ethiopia, Mid City, Ethiopian, $$ – How many places in the world can you get Ethiopian food?
 This block long stretch has numerous options, all very unique and the ones I’ve been to (don’t remember which ones) were delicious!

-Restaurant Row, Beverly Hills, American/French/Japanese/more, $$$$ – These restaurants are expensive, but they are also some of the best in Los Angeles.
+Restaurant Row, Beverly Hills, American/French/Japanese/more, $$$$ – These restaurants are expensive, but they are also some of the best in Los Angeles/the entire US.
 Probably not affordable for anyone reading my LA series, but this is one of if not the most famous restaurant districts in the city, so I am including it.

-***Diddy Reese, Westwood, ice cream, $ – The best ice-cream sandwiches you’ll find in LA, all for dirt cheap.
+***Diddy Reese, Westwood, ice cream, $ – The best ice-cream sandwiches you’ll find in LA, and for dirt cheap.
 An institution amongst UCLA students.

-Cha Cha Chicken, Santa Monica, Jamaican, $$ – Delicious food and great theming, especially for their location, walking distance from the beach.
+Cha Cha Chicken, Santa Monica, Jamaican, $$ – Delicious food, great theming, and walking distance from the beach.
+Bring your own alcohol.
 Located near my beach walk.